Created in conjunction with Nomador

 While technically house sitting may simply require the house sitter to look after your home (from watering the garden to cleaning the pool to bringing in the mail), these situations are quite rare.

 House sitting is most commonly used by home owners who have pets, sometimes just one dog, while other times a whole menagerie, and require their pets to be looked after while they are away.
+Hence the terms “dog and house sitting” or just “dog house sitting”.

 Pros of House Sitting